Xorcode/xorcode.com/source/_posts/2012-08-22-round-robin-mongodb-backups-to-s3-with-tar.md

 comments: true
 categories: [Cloud,Server]
 tags: [tar,mongodb,amazon,s3]
+description: Have you been looking for an easy way to back something up to the cloud with minimum effort?
+Having explored several options we settled on the most simple solution available.
+Tar and Amazon S3.
 ---

 Have you been looking for an easy way to back something up to the cloud with minimum effort?
 Having explored several options we settled on the most simple solution available.
 [Tar]({{ 'http://www.gnu.org/software/tar/' | bitly }}) and [Amazon S3]({{ 'http://aws.amazon.com/s3/' | bitly }}).